wmacevoy/csci000-astudent/cpp-hello/README.md

 This makes a greet function that can return greeting messages.

-The makefile is fairly generic, and, if you structure your project as
+The makefile is fairly generic, and, if you structure your project as.
 ```
 src/*.cpp
 include/*.h
-tmp/*.o - temporary object files
+tmp/<arch>/*.o - temporary object files
-lib/*.so - external shared libraries
+lib/<arch>/*.so - external shared libraries
-bin/XXXX - programs built from src/main_XXXX.cpp
+bin/<arch>/XXXX - programs built from src/main_XXXX.cpp
-bin/test_XXXX - tests built from src/test_XXXX.cpp
+bin/<arch>/test_XXXX - tests built from src/test_XXXX.cpp
 ```

+Here, <arch> is "$(uname -s)-$(uname -m)" like Darwin-x86_64.
+This way the same folder can support multiple architectures.

 You can use make clean/all without modifying Makefile and Makefile.googletest